The Osteopathic Foundation

 The foundation particularly values:

-- Collaborative projects working in partnership with other organizations
+- Collaborative projects working in partnership with other organisations

 - Innovative approaches that bring fresh perspectives to osteopathic practice